 The flavor profile of the items you choose to put on your Dessert Charcuterie Board will also depend on what you are celebrating, and the time of year that celebration falls within.
 For example, a dessert board in the summertime looks different than a dessert board you serve come winter!

-You should also try not to place items that don’t pair well together on the board.
+You should also try not to place items that don't pair well together on the board.
 Especially right next to one another.
 For an extreme example, chocolate-covered almonds and blue cheese might not be the best food pairing on a charcuterie board of any sort.
 We talk about this with our Southern Appetizer Board as well!

 The goal is for your guests to be able to pick up any item on the board, put it on their plate, and enjoy nibble after nibble, regardless of the order they're eating the items in!